We are a small, rural church

 accessible washroom, a chairlift service for the sanctuary, and hearing

 We usually worship at 11:00 AM

 every Sunday from September through June.
-Summer 2017 schedule to be announced.
+For the summer of 2019 the

-anthem, and a sermon.
-Afterwards there are refreshments in the church
+Afterwards there are refreshments in the church hall.
+We have Communion

 integrate children into our services as much as possible, involving

 them in our mission work and rituals.
 Once per month we have a special

 activity for the children during church that relates to the service or

 a mission project.
 Also, there are kits at the back of the sanctuary